chandansub/sales-analytics-system/README.md

-Sales Analytics System
+# Sales Analytics System

-This project is a Sales Analytics System developed in Python as part of a graded assignment.
+This project is a Sales Analytics System built using Python as part of a graded assignment.
-The main objective of this project is to work with messy sales transaction data, clean and validate it, perform different sales analyses, enrich product information using an API, and generate a detailed sales report.
+The main aim of this project is to work with raw sales transaction data, clean and validate it, perform basic sales analysis, enrich product information using an API, and generate a final sales report.

-The project is designed to simulate a real-world data analysis workflow where raw data is processed step by step to produce meaningful insights.

----
+The project follows a step-by-step approach where data is first read from a file, processed, analyzed, and finally written into a report file.

+## Project Structure

+sales-analytics-system/
+├── README.md
+├── main.py
+├── utils/
+│   ├── file_handler.py
+│   ├── data_processor.py
+│   └── api_handler.py
+├── data/
+│   └── sales_data.txt
+├── output/
+│   └── sales_report.txt
+└── requirements.txt

-What the Project Does
+## What This Project Does

 - Reads sales data from a text file
-- Handles messy and invalid records safely
-- Cleans and validates transaction data
+- Cleans and validates transaction records
-- Performs sales analysis such as:
+- Separates valid and invalid records
-  - Total revenue calculation
+- Calculates total revenue
-  - Region-wise sales performance
+- Performs region-wise sales analysis
-  - Top selling products
+- Finds top selling products
-  - Daily sales trends
-- Fetches product details using an API and enriches the sales data
+- Enriches product data using an external API
-- Generates a well-formatted sales report
+- Generates a final sales report
-- Displays progress and results in the console

-How to Run the Project
+## How to Run the Code

 1. Make sure Python 3 is installed on your system
-2. Open terminal or command prompt inside the project folder
+2. Open the terminal or command prompt inside the project folder
-3. Install required dependencies by running:
+3. Install required dependencies using:

    pip install -r requirements.txt

-4. Run the main program using:
+4. Run the program using:

    python main.py

-5. After execution:
-   - The console will show step-by-step execution messages
-   - A detailed report will be generated in:
+5. After execution, the output report will be generated inside the `output` folder.

-     output/sales_report.txt

-Output Generated
+## Output

-- Console output showing the complete workflow
+- Console output showing processing details
-- A final text report containing all analysis results
+- A text file `sales_report.txt` containing the final sales analysis

-Error Handling

-- Invalid or incomplete records are skipped
-- Errors are handled using try-except blocks
-- The program continues running without crashing

-Submission Notes
+## Submission Details

-- All project files are pushed to a public GitHub repository
+- All files are pushed to a GitHub repository
 - Proper folder structure is maintained
-- This README file explains how to run the code clearly
+- This README explains how to run the code
 - The repository link is submitted for evaluation

-Sales Analytics System
-Graded Assignment Submission